No. 9 Dunham is preparing for a semifinals appearance against No. 4 Catholic - N.I.

 Division I Select

-St. Thomas Moore at Catholic High - game one in weather delay
+St. Thomas Moore at Catholic High - game one moved to 12 p.m.
+Saturday, game two at 3 p.m.

 Division II Non-Select